overte-org/overte-docs-sphinx/source/explore/get-started/setup-audio.rst

 Overte's 3D spatialized audio is guaranteed to enhance your experience in cyberspace, whether you are in Desktop mode or using VR equipment.
 By default, we will select the default audio devices that your operating system or headset has detected.
 If you want to use a different headset or audio setup than the default, you can change your computer's default device.
 If you need to use a different device for Overte than other applications on your computer, then you can change your device in the application.

 * An *audio input device* is any device that captures sound and generates a signal that can be accessed by other devices.
-Examples of audio input devices inlude a USB microphone or a microphone headset that is plugged into your computer.
+Examples of audio input devices include a USB microphone or a microphone headset that is plugged into your computer.
 * An *audio output device* is any device that receives information from audio files and converts it into audible sound signals.
 Examples of audio output devices include your desktop computer speakers, headphones, or huge speakers in a movie theater.

 If you are using a headset with a microphone, then your input and output devices will likely be the same device.
 However, if you are using external speakers or some other open mic setup, then these devices may be different.
 In these cases, we encourage you to enable `acoustic echo cancellation <#id1>`_ for improved audio quality.